kusumotonorio/factlog/README.md

 There are the built-in predicates `(<)`, `(>)`, `(>=)`, and `(=<)` to compare numbers.
 There are also `(==)` and `(\==)` to test for equality and inequality of two things.

 The word `is` takes a quotation and a variable to be unified.
-The quotation takes an environment and returns a single value.
+The quotation takes an environment and returns a value.
 And `is` returns the internal representation of the goal. `is` is intended to be used in a quotation.
-If there is a quote in the definition of `si`, logica uses the internal definition of the goal obtained by calling it.
+If there is a quotation in the definition of `si`, logica uses the internal definition of the goal obtained by calling it.

 Use the built-in predicate `(=)` for unification that does not require processing with a quotation. `(\=)` is true when unification fails.